-As the magical time of harvest approaches, Peter and Javier walk the rows daily to determine which rows are ideal to harvest.
-The selected clusters are hand picked, de-stemmed and sorted then placed in T-bins.
-Each bin enters a cold soak for 10 days to extract all of the heady color, flavors and aroma.
-The juice is allowed to ferment using native yeast before being transferred to new French oak barrels from some of the finest coopers including Bossuet, Darnajou and Seguin Moreau.
-After a two year rest in oak, the individual blocks are tasted and the complex process of blending begins to define each estate wine.
-The raising of wine in oak, and balancing the fresh flavors and textures in elegant expressions is the art of winemaking as expressed by Peter Story and Aaron Pott.
+As harvest approaches, our team walks the rows daily to determine which clusters are ready to pick.
+The selected fruit is hand picked, sorted and gently de-stemmed.
+Several eyes and hands sort the destemmed berries so that only perfect fruit enters the cellar.
+The grapes enter a lengthy cold soak to extract rich color, flavors and aromas.
+After fermentation, the wine is transferred to new French oak barrels made by some of the finest coopers, including Bossuet and Darnajou.
+Two years later the complex process of blending begins to define each estate Cabernet Sauvignon.
+Balancing aromas, flavors and textures in elegant composition is the art of winemaking as expressed by Aaron and Elizabeth.
 The result is a celebration of the efforts in the vineyard preserved and enhanced with patience and precision.